 Who doesn’t love chocolate?
 Ok, there are a few, but they’re far and few between.
 Ha-ha….
 I am the first to admit….
 I am a chocolate lover.
 I’m not going to lie- this is one of my favorite subjects to talk about.
+So, if this is your favorite subject as well, all you have to do is keep on reading and discover more information on cocoa benefits.

 So what is it that draws us to chocolate, well for many of us, it’s telling us that our body is lacking essential nutrients such as magnesium.
 That’s why at meal times, it’s recommended that we consume unprocessed, whole foods (recommended), including vegetables, fruits, whole grains, meat, poultry, fish, and dairy.